1. TERMS OF THE INFORMATION CLAUSE

-8.1.
-As a data subject, with regards to your Personal Data, you have a number of rights under the GDPR, which you can exercise by contacting us by means indicated in Section 9 below.
-The contact details are indicated above.
+10.1.
+As a data subject, with regards to your Personal Data, you have a number of rights under the GDPR, which you can exercise by contacting us by means indicated in Section 2 and 3 above.

 Right of access and to obtain the copy of Personal Data

 10.2.
 On this basis, you have the right to obtain confirmation as to whether or not we process your Personal Data and if so, to obtain some general information about the processing.
 We will also provide you with a copy of your Personal Data.